-The third mechanism, designated the service period (SP) access, is applicable only to the DBand and allows for the reservation of channel time with the PCP/AP.
+The third mechanism, designated the service period (SP) access or service period (SP) channel access (SPCA), is applicable only to the DBand and allows for the reservation of channel time with the PCP/AP.
 A STA based on its requirements requests the PCP/AP for SPs, which can be used for transmission to any other STA in the BSS.
 The request is initiated by the SME of the STA.
 The PCP/AP either accepts or rejects the request based on an admission control policy.
 If the request is accepted, the PCP/AP uses the Extended DBand Schedule element to schedule SPs for communication between the source and destination DBand STAs indicated within the request.
 Details of this mechanism are provided in 9.33.7.2 Service period (SP) allocation, 9.33.7.4 Pseudo-static allocations, 9.33.7.6 DBand Protected Period and 10.4.

 6.3.26 TS management interface